klaytn/klaytn-docs/docs/smart-contract/token-standard.md

 ## Notes on ERC-20 and ERC-721 <a id="notes-on-erc-20-and-erc-721"></a>
 Since Klaytn published KIP-7 and KIP-17 as its token standards, it is recommended to implement fungible and non-fungible token contracts according to KIP-7 and KIP-17, respectively, rather than following ERC-20 and ERC-721.
 KIP-7 and KIP-17 are based on ERC-20 and ERC-721, but they are tailored for Klaytn and thus more suitable on Klaytn ecosystem.
-ERC-20 and ERC-721 are still available on Klaytn network.
-However, they may not be supported on other tools involved in Klaytn ecosystem.
+Yet ERC-20 and ERC-721 are still supported on Klaytn network, they may not be compatible with various tools in Klaytn ecosystem.
 For more information about the differences on token standards, please visit [KIP-7](https://kips.klaytn.com/KIPs/kip-7#differences-with-erc-20) and [KIP-17](https://kips.klaytn.com/KIPs/kip-17#differences-from-erc-721).